SystemsApproach/5G/cloud.rst

     :width: 700px
     :align: center

-    Figure 7.1: A multi-tenant / multi-cloud—including virtualized RAN
+    A multi-tenant / multi-cloud—including virtualized RAN
     resources alongside conventional compute, storage, and network resources—hosting both Telco and Over-the-Top (OTT) services and applications.

-:ref:`Figure 7.1 <fig-cloud>` gives a high-level overview of how the transformation might play out, with the global cloud spanning edge clouds, private Telco clouds, and the familiar public clouds.
+:numref:`Figure %s <fig-cloud>` gives a high-level overview of how the transformation might play out, with the global cloud spanning edge clouds, private Telco clouds, and the familiar public clouds.
 Each individual cloud site is potentially owned by a different organization